Learn and Experience the Power of EFT Tapping - with Jade Barbee

 What is EFT Tapping?

-As someone who's been practicing EFT (for myself and to help others) for over 14 years, I believe tapping helps us hold space for ourselves in new ways – ways that allow the energy of difficult thoughts and feelings to naturally shift.
-When we allow ourselves to have what we are having (e.g. the negative thoughts, "bad" feelings, memories or symptoms we've been avoiding or pushing away), we can feel better, often in a matter of minutes.
+As someone who's been practicing EFT (for myself and to help others) for over 14 years, I believe tapping helps us hold space for ourselves in new ways – ways that allow the energy of difficult thoughts, feelings, or symptoms to naturally shift.
+When we allow ourselves to have what we are having (e.g. the stress of negative thoughts, "bad" feelings, memories or symptoms we've been avoiding or pushing away), we can feel better, often in a matter of minutes.
 In other words, tapping is a somatic (body-centered) and systematic approach we can use to experience the benefits of being present – to ourselves.

 Everyone has had negative or painful experiences, and each of us deals with these in our own way.
 Some of us self-medicate (with food, alcohol, drugs or shopping, for example) others externalize (scream, abuse, blame, etc.) and still many more internalize the pain in the form of self-blame, anxiety, physical symptoms or negative thinking.
 Sometimes it's a combination of all of these.
 In essence, we humans can get in the habit of pushing away or trying to bury difficult thoughts and emotions.

 Bodies Under Stress